An Interview with HGTV Dream Home Winner Don Cruz

 Really?
 You're trying to win again?

 Yes!
-It was a wonderful experience, I'd love to do it again.
+I'd love to do it again.
 Let me tell you, just the Winner's Weekend was an amazing experience.
 When you win, HGTV flies you down to see the house for the first time.

 They put you up in the finest hotels -- we stayed in the Mansion on Turtle Creek in Dallas.
 We ate at the best restaurants.
 At one restaurant, I got to meet country singer Dwight Yoakam.
 They took us everywhere in a stretch limo.
 I thought the first time I'd ride in a stretch limo, I'd be six feet under!